portworx/px-docs/runc/index.md

 ```

 >**Note:**<br/>Running the PX OCI bundle does not require Docker, but Docker will still be required to _install_ the PX OCI bundle.
 If you do not have Docker installed on your target hosts, you can download this Docker package and extract it to a root tar ball and manually install the OCI bundle.

->**Note:**<br/>The `--privileged=true` flag has been included for backward compatibility.
-You may omit this flag when using a newer Docker version (ie. v1.13 or higher), also when installing on systems that do not have SELinux enabled.

 ## Running PX under runC